ceejbot/polyclay/README.md

 # Polyclay

 Polymer modeling clay for node.js.
 A model schema definition with type validations, dirty-state tracking, and rollback.
 Models are optionally persistable to CouchDB using [cradle](https://github.com/cloudhead/cradle).
 Polyclay gives you the safety of type-enforcing properties without making you write a lot of boilerplate.
+New!
+You can now persist in [Redis](http://redis.io/) if your data fits in memory and you need very fast access to it.

+Current version: __1.0.1__

 [![Build Status](https://secure.travis-ci.org/ceejbot/polyclay.png)](http://travis-ci.org/ceejbot/polyclay)